TinaL5/portfolio/index.md

 <div class="row">

 <p style="text-align:center; color:#9299a6;"><b>Interested in the evolution of communication within digital spaces.
 Experience in human-computer interaction for learning and performance.
-Through linguistic and psychological lenses, explore language and feedback loops within systems for knowledge sharing.</b>
+Through linguistic and psychological lenses, explore language and feedback loops within systems for knowledge.</b>

    <div class="column"><a href="research.html"><b>Research</b>
   <p><br>